Bessingby

-Bessingby is a village in the East Riding of Yorkshire, England.
+Bessingby is a village and former civil parish, now in the parish of Bridlington, in the East Riding of Yorkshire, England.
 It lies immediately south-east from the A614, approximately 1.5 mi south-west from Bridlington.
-The village forms part of Bridlington civil parish.
+In 1931 the parish had a population of 106.

 History

 Bessingby appears to be a site of Prehistoric and Roman occupation.
 Fragments of Neolithic axes have been discovered, and cropmarks indicating trackways, ditch boundaries and enclosures have been seen at Bessingby High Field, 0.5 mi to the south of the village, and just to the east, near to the A165 road.
 A further archeological site is that of a now non-existent water mill, noted as extant in 1418, that could have been sited on Gypsey Race.

+The name Bessingby derives from the Old Norse Besingbȳ or Basingbȳ meaning 'Besing's' or 'Basing's village'.

 In the Domesday Book of 1086 the village is written as “Basingebi”or “Basinghebi”.
 It consisted of 3 villagers, 1 freeman and 4 burgesses, 37 ploughlands, 1.5 plough teams, a meadow of 8 acre and a church.
 In 1066 lordship of the manor was held by Earl Morcar, being transferred to King William in 1086.
 The Conqueror gave the village to Gilbert de Gant, his nephew; its ownership was later transferred to Bridlington Priory during the reign of Henry I.

 In 1808 Benjamin Pitt Capper recorded 17 houses and a Bessingby population of 87.
 By 1837 Moule noted 83 inhabitants, and St Magnus's church, rebuilt in 1766, containing monuments to H. Hudson (d.1826), and his wife Lady Ann (d.1818).
 Hudson's seat was Bessingby Hall at the north of the village, inherited by his son Sir James Hudson (1810–1885), a private secretary under William IV, later in Foreign Service at Rio de Janeiro and Turin.
 In July 1825 William Scoresby, Arctic explorer and scientist, became curate of Bessingby, before leaving to become Chaplain of the Mariners' Church, a floating ministry at Liverpool, in November 1826.
 In 1892 Bessingby and its parish contained 171 inhabitants, within an area of 1269 acre.
 Agricultural production was chiefly wheat, oats and beans.
 By then, the manor, Hall and estate had been purchased from the Hudson family by George Wright JP, who provided in his will for the construction of the new village church, St Magnus.

+On 1 April 1935 the civil parish was abolished and merged with Bridlington and Carnaby.